 If you suffer from heartburn or acid reflux disease, vinegar could be a simple answer to your problem.
-I have a story to relate that might make you think twice about the treatment your doctor prescribed or may prescribe.
+I have a story to relate that might make you think twice about the treatment your doctor prescribed or may prescribe in the future.

-The vinegar trick may or may not work for you, but it worked for me years after a doctor diagnosed me with gastroesophageal reflux disease, or acid reflux disease.
+This vinegar trick may or may not work for you, but it worked for me years after a doctor diagnosed me with gastroesophageal reflux disease (GERD).

 For years before seeing a doctor about it, I suffered from chronic heartburn.
 It didn’t matter what I ate or drank or when, heartburn would randomly occur.
 It was so bad, I could drink a glass of water and experience heartburn.
 It was so bad sometimes that I also suffered from a lack of sleep, which affected me at work.

-While I was taking the Zantac regularly, I experienced very little heartburn.
+While I was taking antacid medication regularly, I experienced very little heartburn.
 When I ran out of the pills, the heartburn returned in full force.
-Later on, I received a large supply of Pepsid AC, large enough to last me well beyond the expiration dates on the packages.
+Later on, I received a large supply of over-the-counter Pepsid AC, large enough to last me well beyond the expiration dates on the packages.
 It also kept the heartburn at bay until I ran out of it.

 From that time until sometime in 2005, I ate Tums and generic Tums-like products like they were candy.
 The heartburn wouldn’t bother me until I ran out of them.